 As a bit of a primer on open data, the foreword to the Government’s White Paper on Open Data is a good starting point, along with the glossary that follows it.

 In response to much better availability of government open data, AMEE, a company that helps businesses become more energy efficient, has analysed governmental supply chains for their environmental impact.
-Their infographic is a great example of using open data to highlight opportunities to influence emissions, and their brief blog gives more detail.

 A great source of open data on energy efficiency is the NEED database, which collates data on energy usage and efficiency measures across the UK, down to local level.
 It’s worth having a quick nose around the site to see what parameters are included within the data.
 Data is also available on renewable energy generation across the UK, which enabled this website, Low Carbon Councils (still in development).